History of Fordham University in Timeline

 September 1912: Carl Jung Lectures at Fordham

-1914: Martin H. Glynn Governor of New York
+1914: Martin H. Glynn, Governor of New York

-1918: Law School begins accepting female students
+1918: Law School began accepting female students

-In 1918, the Law School began accepting female students.
+In 1918, The Law School began accepting female students.

-1919: Medical School Closure
+1919: Fordham's Medical School Officially Closed

 Fordham's medical school officially closed in 1919.